minecrafter/Buycraft-Plugin/README.md

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 6.2

+		- Introducing a new /buy command interface which uses the inventory to browse categories/packages.

 	Version 6.1

 		- The package checker now runs at an interval of 2.5 minutes instead of 5.